Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Sparsity

 The main thrust of this work is to introduce {\sl Dynamic Spike-and-Slab ($DSS$) priors}, a new class of time series priors, which induce either smoothness or shrinkage towards zero.
-These processes are formed as mixtures of two stationary time series: one for the active and {another} for the negligible coefficients.
+These processes are formed as mixtures of two (stationary) time series: one for the active and {another} for the negligible coefficients.
 The $DSS$ priors pertain closely to the broader framework of mixture autoregressive ($MAR$) processes with a given lag, where the mixing weights are allowed to depend on time.
 Despite the reported success of $MAR$ processes (and variants thereof) for modeling non-linear time series \citep{wong_li, wong_li2, kalli, wood_kohn}, their potential as dynamic sparsity inducing priors has been unexplored.
-Here, we harvest this potential within a dynamic variable selection framework.
-The remarkable feature of $DSS$ priors, {that} sets it apart from the latent threshold model, is that it yields benchmark continuous spike-and-slab priors (such as the Spike-and-Slab LASSO of \cite{rockova15}) as its {\sl marginal stationary distribution}.
-This property guarantees marginal stability in the selection/shrinkage dynamics and probabilistic coherence.
+Here, we harness this potential within a dynamic variable selection framework.
+One feature of stationary variants of our $DSS$ priors, {that} sets it apart from the latent threshold model, is that it yields benchmark continuous spike-and-slab priors (such as the Spike-and-Slab LASSO of \cite{rockova15}) as its {\sl marginal stationary distribution}.
+This property guarantees marginal stability in the selection/shrinkage dynamics and probabilistic coherence. {Non-stationary variants with a random walk slab process are also possible within our framework.}